 MACLAS Executive Committee-

-The MACLAS Constitution calls for an 11-member Executive Committee consisting of four officers (president, vice president, secretary, and treasurer); the immediately preceding ex-president; six at-large members and the Webmaster.
+The MACLAS Constitution calls for an 11-member Executive Committee consisting of four officers (president, vice president, secretary, and treasurer); the immediately preceding ex-president; six at-large members; and the webmaster.
 We are always looking for interested volunteers and new ideas, so please be in touch if you might be interested in serving.

 MACLAS Needs You!

-The 2024-2025 Executive Committee is constituted as follows:
+The 2025-2026 Executive Committee is constituted as follows:

-Amanda Frantz-Mamani, President (2024-2025).
+Amanda Frantz-Mamani, Past President (2024-2025).
 Chair of the History, Politics, Languages, and Cultures Department at Edinboro University, her interests include Colonial and Modern Latin America, especially the use of imagery in popular culture, Women's Studies, Latinx Culture, and the relationships of Power and Identity.

 MichaelJSchroeder-AnnvillePAa.jpg